Jeunese/jeunese.github.io/docs/ux-writing.md

 More specific guidance depends on the type of UX writing you're engaged in.

-## UX writing
+## What does a UX writer do?

 A UX writer helps craft in-product content as part of the product design process.
 This includes in-product text, buttons, messages, labels, and other UI touchpoints that guide a user through a product or service.

+A UX writer is responsible for creating in-product content that's in line with the company's [tone of voice](/voice-and-tone?id=tone-of-voice) and that facilitates the user experience of the product.
+UX Writers take insights from UI and UX design principles, usability research, and behavioural psychology to iterate and refine content that is designed for the end-user of a product, from large blocks of text to a product's UI elements and microcopy.

-This is not the same as a copywriter, who writes and edits Marketing material.
+This isn't the same as a copywriter, who writes and edits Marketing material.
 A copywriter creates content to attract and persuade customers as a sales effort, which requires a different style of writing.

-A UX writer is responsible for creating in-product content that's in line with the company's [tone of voice](/voice-and-tone?id=tone-of-voice) and that facilitates the user experience of the product.
-UX Writers take insights from UI and UX design, usability, and behavioural psychology to iterate and refine content that is designed for the end-user of a product, from large blocks of text to a product's UI elements and microcopy.
+UX writing also isn't about filling in the blanks and making suggested changes to the text after the product is already designed.
+A UX writer *is* a designer –– a designer *specialising in* UI copy.

+As part of product design, UX writers should be involved early in the design process, alongside UX and UI designers, UX researchers, and information architects.

 Before writing or reviewing UI content, the UX writer needs to know: